Data Selection for LLM Alignment Using Fine-Grained Preferences: Conclusion

 \section{Conclusion}

-In this paper, we explore how aggregating fine-grained preference data introduces severe conflicts and noise for LLM alignment.
-To address this challenge, we first derive the Direct Multi-Preference Optimization (DMPO) objective and identify the Preference Divergence (PD) term, a key metric to quantify inter-aspect conflicts.
-This leads to our central proposal: a theoretically-grounded data selection strategy that first estimates Preference Divergence (PD) terms while mitigating for length bias, and then trains the model exclusively on a high-consensus subset.
-Empirically, our simple yet effective PD selection method significantly outperforms baselines using holistic or even oracle preferences, while boosting training efficiency.
-Our work demonstrates a practical path to robust LLM alignment by strategically curating conflicting, but more scalable, fine-grained preference data.
+In this paper, we study LLM alignment using aggregated fine-grained preference datasets in the presence of severe data issues like preference conflicts and noise.
+To address this challenge, we first formulate the direct fine-grained preference optimization objective and introduce the preference divergence (PD) to quantify inter-aspect conflicts.
+This leads to our central proposal: a simple yet effective data selection method that first estimates PD terms and then identifies a subset of data corresponding to the most negative PD values, for efficient training.
+We theoretically analyze the loss-bound optimality to support our selection strategy.
+And empirically, our method significantly outperforms full-data alignment, while boosting training efficiency.
+Our work lays a practical path to robust LLM alignment by using fine-grained preference data with inherent conflicts and noise. \ct{For a detailed discussion on limitations and future work, such as reward modeling challenges, dataset availability, iterative extensions, alternative objectives for alignment using fine-grained preferences, and integration with other techniques, please refer to Appendix~\ref{apsec:limitation_future}.}